-I was thrilled to partner with Metro Wine Asheville to present the Mediterranean Diet Appalachian Style with Andy Hale with Asheville School of Wine.
-We paired some Appalachian inspired small plates with wine and I shared more on this topic.
+I had the opportunity to partner with Metro Wine Asheville to present the Mediterranean Diet Appalachian Style with Andy Hale with Asheville School of Wine.
+We paired some Appalachian inspired small plates with wine and I shared more about how to try this way of eating.
 My friend and artist, Rachel Kanter helped me bring my vision of the Appalachian Pyramid a reality just in time for this class.
 Thank you so much Rachel!

 I feel the Appalachian Pyramid is one of the best anti-inflammatory diets for my clients who want to eat local food and also want great ideas to make their meals anti-inflammatory.
 I will be putting together more delicious recipe and menu plans using inspiration from the new Appalachian Pyramid!

 I hope that you enjoy these recipes and that they will inspire you to eat healthier whether you live in Southern Appalachia or somewhere else!
 My new anti-inflammatory diet plan takes the best of the Mediterranean Principles and food local regionally here in the south to make the best anti-inflammatory diet!

 I have embraced many delicious traditions here in Western North Carolina, but I have been fortunate enough to be able to make them heart healthy without losing the flavor.

 Being a registered dietitian nutritionist in living Asheville, I love helping others feeling their best and becoming healthier.
 If you are new to my blog, welcome and if you have come by again, thank you.

 I hope that you feel inspired to make something delicious!
 I just added some free seasonal food posters .